-- (a) Harvesting Christmas trees. - (b) Harvesting dead, dying or diseased trees of any size, fuelwood or split products in amounts less than 10% of the average volume per acre when the following conditions are met: - (1) No tractor or heavy equipment operations on slopes greater than 50%. - (2) No construction of new tractor roads on slopes greater than 40%. - (3) Timber operations within any Special Treatment Area shall comply with the rules associated with that Special Treatment Area. - (4) No tractor or heavy equipment operations on known slides or unstable areas. - (5) No new road construction or reconstruction (as defined in 14 CCR 895.1). - (6) No heavy equipment operations within a watercourse or lake protection zone except for maintenance of roads and drainage facilities or structures. - .
-(7) No known sites of rare, threatened or endangered plants or animals will be disturbed, threatened or damaged. - (8) No timber operations within the buffer zone of a species of special concern (as defined in 14 CCR 895.1). - (9) No timber harvesting in a watercourse or lake protection zone except sanitation-salvage harvesting. - (10) No timber operations on any site that satisfies the criteria listed in 895.1 for a significant archaeological or historical site.
-Information on some of these sites may be available from the Information Centers of the California Historical Resources Information System within the Department of Parks and Recreation. - (c) Timber operations conducted on ownerships of timberland of less than 3 acres (1.214 ha) in size and not part of a larger parcel of timberland in the same ownership. - (d) The cutting or removal of trees in compliance with sections 4290 and 4291 which eliminates the vertical continuity of vegetative fuels and the horizontal continuity of tree crowns for the purpose of reducing flammable materials and maintaining a fuelbreak to reduce fire spread, duration, and intensity. - (1) Only trees within one-hundred-fifty feet from any point of an approved and permitted Group "R" occupancy (residence) as defined in the Uniform Building Code may be harvested. - (2) The following silvicultural methods may not be used: clearcutting, seed tree removal step, shelterwood removal step. - (3) All surface fuels created by timber operations under the exemption which could promote the spread of wildfire, including logging slash and debris, deadwood, branches exceeding 1 inch in diameter, and brush, shall be chipped, burned, or removed within 45 days from the start of timber operations. - (4) In addition to the slash treatment described in CCR 1038(d)(3), the areas of timber operations must meet the vegetation treatment standards in PRC 4584(j)(1) to (2)(A) illustrated in Technical Rule Addendum No.4 within one year from the receipt of issuance of Notice of Acceptance. - (5) In addition to the limitations listed in 1038(b)(1)-(10), the following apply: - (A) The timber operator shall provide the Director the tentative commencement date of timber operations on the notice required in 14CCR 1038.2.
+- (c) Timber operations conducted on ownerships of timberland of less than 3 acres (1.214 ha) in size and not part of a larger parcel of timberland in the same ownership. - (d) The cutting or removal of trees in compliance with sections 4290 and 4291 which eliminates the vertical continuity of vegetative fuels and the horizontal continuity of tree crowns for the purpose of reducing flammable materials and maintaining a fuelbreak to reduce fire spread, duration, and intensity. - (1) Only trees within one-hundred-fifty feet from any point of an approved and legally permitted structure that complies with the California Building Code may be harvested. - (2) The following silvicultural methods may not be used: clearcutting, seed tree removal step, shelterwood removal step. - (3) All surface fuels created by timber operations under the exemption which could promote the spread of wildfire, including logging slash and debris, deadwood, branches exceeding 1 inch in diameter, and brush, shall be chipped, burned, or removed within 45 days from the start of timber operations. - (4) In addition to the slash treatment described in CCR 1038(d)(3), the areas of timber operations must meet the vegetation treatment standards in PRC 4584(j)(1) to (2)(A) illustrated in Technical Rule Addendum No.4 within one year from the receipt of issuance of Notice of Acceptance. - (5) In addition to the limitations listed in 1038(b)(1)-(10), the following apply: - (A) The timber operator shall provide the Director the tentative commencement date of timber operations on the notice required in 14CCR 1038.2.
 Within a 15 day period before beginning timber operations, the timber operator shall notify CDF of the actual commencement date for the start of operations.
-The starting date shall be directed to the designated personnel at the appropriate CDF Ranger Unit Headquarters by telephone or by mail.

-- (B) Timber operations conducted under this subsection shall conform to applicable city or county general plans, city or county implementing ordinances, and city or county zoning ordinances within which the exemption is located.
-The timber operator or timberland owner shall certify that the city or county has been contacted and the exemption conforms with all city or county regulatory requirements. - (C) Timber operations may not be conducted without a copy of the Director's notice of acceptance of the exemption at the operating site, except where the Director has failed to act within the 5 working-day review period. - (e) The limit of 10% of the volume per acre in (b) above does not apply when harvesting dead trees which are unmerchantable as sawlog-size timber from substantially damaged timberlands, and the conditions of (b) 1-10 are met.

-Operations pursuant to an exemption under subsection (d) and (e) may not commence for five working days from the date of the Director's receipt of the exemption unless this delay is waived by the Director after consultation with other state agencies.
+The starting date shall be directed to the designated personnel at the appropriate CDF Ranger Unit Headquarters by telephone or by mail. - (B) Timber operations conducted under this subsection shall conform to applicable city or county general plans, city or county implementing ordinances, and city or county zoning ordinances within which the exemption is located.
+The timber operator or timberland owner shall certify that the city or county has been contacted and the exemption conforms with all city or county regulatory requirements. - (C) Timber operations may not be conducted without a copy of the Director's notice of acceptance of the exemption at the operating site, except where the Director has failed to act within the 5 working-day review period. - (e) The limit of 10% of the volume per acre in (b) above does not apply when harvesting dead trees which are unmerchantable as sawlog-size timber from substantially damaged timberlands, and the conditions of (b) 1-10 are met from the date of the Director's receipt of the exemption unless this delay is waived by the Director after consultation with other state agencies.
 The Director shall determine whether the exemption is complete, and if so, shall send a copy of a notice of acceptance to the submitter.
 If the exemption is not complete and accurate, it shall be returned to the submitter and the timber operator may not proceed.
 If the Director does not act within five days of the receipt of the exemption, timber operations may commence.